 Is the U.S. economy going into another Great Depression, or something worse like a total collapse?
 Is it under judgment by God?
 Some say that the collapse of the dollar is inevitable due to the enormous national debt.
 But what does Bible prophecy say?
 A surprising and helpful amount.
 Find out how America actually will fall and what her financial status among the nations will be at that time.

 Is America doomed?
 Ever since the turn of the millennium, major new troubles have been multiplying for the U.S.A.
-We've seen the Dot-com Bubble Crash, the 9/11 WTC attack, the U.S. Housing Bubble Crash and now the Great Recession of 2007 and still going.
+We've seen the Dot-com Bubble Crash, the 9/11 WTC attack, the U.S. Housing Bubble Crash and the Great Recession that lasted far too long.
 Given all of this, many of my friends, Facebook contacts, and even readers of my book have expressed to me their concern that a total economic collapse is coming.
 Perhaps you are having the same thoughts.

 This kind of negative thinking and behavior is not without instigators.
 Doomsday appeals to fear show up periodically, especially in times of recession or uncertainty.
 Back in 1998 when I started studying prophecy, the Year 2000 problem (Y2K) was in focus.
 Many people were convinced by Gary North and the sellers of survival supplies that they needed to stockpile food, weapons, gold and silver to face Y2K.
 It turned out to be a poor investment when Y2K did not create the disaster it was expected to.